 Introducing Forthright Technology Partners

 Choosing a business name is one of the most difficult decisions owners face.
 Ideally, the name should not just describe the company’s products and services but uniquely reflect its brand identity.
 All too often, however, companies wind up with names that involve odd word combinations or generic terms that are far from distinctive.
+The same goes for your online marketing strategies, you need to have your SEO be precise to your brand, e.g. you would ideally have seo for luxury brands if you are a luxury company wanting to appeal to a certain audience.

 Synergy Development Consulting was facing the latter problem.